Mental health performance indicators

-Indicators are usually reported in sets, so that collectively they can be used to show how a system, or a component of the system, is changing or progressing (AIHW, 2021).
+Indicators are usually reported in sets, so that collectively they can be used to show how a system, or a component of the system, is changing or progressing (AIHW 2021).

-This page reports data on performance indicators for mental health services using two particular sets: Key Performance Indicators for Australian Public Mental Health Services and the National Health Care Agreement.
+This page reports data on performance indicators for mental health services using two particular sets:

 Key Performance Indicators for Australian Public Mental Health Services